• Skip to primary navigation

 • First, preheat your oven to 350°F

-Then add almond flour, arrowroot, baking soda and salt to a large mixing bowl and mix well.
+Add the almond flour, arrowroot flour, baking powder and salt to a large mixing bowl and mix well.
 Next, pour in the water and stir until a thick batter forms.
+It should resemble a thick pancake-like batter.

-• Once you have spread your Flatbread batter on your baking sheet, place it in the oven and bake for twenty minutes or until the edges turn golden brown.
+• Once you have spread your Flatbread batter evenly on your baking sheet, pop it into the oven and bake for 20 minutes or until the edges turn golden brown.

 *If you prefer a crispier flatbread or are using it to make pizza, see my notes below.

-• Once your flatbread has cooled for a few minutes, slice it into squares or strips.
-I find a pizza cutter works best.
-However, a good knife also works well.
+• Once your flatbread has cooled, slice it into squares or strips.
+I find a pizza cutter works best, but a sharp steak knife or a bread knife will also work.

-Add your favourite toppings or serve with your favourite dips, spreads and soups.
+Add your favourite toppings or serve with your favourite dips, spreads or soup.

 Notes